 What’s in the guide?

-When lenders assess a contractor mortgage without specialist underwriting, they will want to verify income by seeing two to three years’ worth of accounts or tax returns.
-As lenders have not kept up with changes in the labour market, their criteria will fail to accommodate the growing ranks of independent professionals.
+When lenders assess a contractor for mortgage affordability without specialist underwriting procedures in place, they will want to verify income by seeing two to three years’ worth of accounts or tax returns.
+As many lenders have not kept up with changes in the labour market, their criteria will often fail to accommodate the growing ranks of contractors.

 Generally, banks and building societies only lend to those who are considered a low risk, and contractors are regarded as high risk.
 The reason being is that lenders worry that these individuals will struggle to afford their monthly payments when their current contract comes to an end.

 In the past, most lenders worked out what they would lend you by typically multiplying your sole or joint income by a fixed number.
 This is now not the case.

 Currently, most lenders look at a full financial picture, including:

 - Your monthly pay

 - Income from pensions

 They will also look at your available credit, how much your disposable income amount each month and other bills/debts etc.